DanielKivi/aphex-backend/README.md

-# backend
+# Syro

 >

 ## About

+Backend for Syro Application

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Install your dependencies
+1. Install dependencies

     ```
-    cd path/to/backend; npm install
+    cd path/to/application; npm install
     ```

+2. Create a .env file in the root directory (use .envexample) and configure the secret and any other settings necessary
 3. Start your app

     ```
     npm start
+    ```

+4. For development, use nodemon, you can start it with

+    ```
+    npm run dev
     ```

 ## Testing